invesdwin/invesdwin-nowicket/invesdwin-nowicket-parent/invesdwin-nowicket-examples/README.md

 This is the code for our documentation website, which is available here: **http://invesdwin.de/nowicket/**

-Also here you find the code to a few MVP (Minium Viable Product) websites that were created with this framework.
+Also here you find the code to a few MVP (Minimum Viable Product) websites that were created with this framework.
 They are also linked to in our documentation website from the top menu bar.

 ## Launching